cmatKhan/brentlab_rnaseq_nf/README.md

 ml miniconda3 # or whatever conda you use, or however you get to a place where you can use nextflow

-source activate /scratch/mblab/$USER/conda_envs/nextflow nextflow
+source activate /scratch/mblab/$USER/conda_envs/nextflow

-# this is important
+# this is important, don't change or delete it
 mkdir tmp

 nextflow run /path/to/brentlab_rnaseqpipe_nf/main.nf -c path/to/your_params.json